 When we travel with the boys I always look for this option and while I would love to come to a clean room, find my beds made and not have to cook, we find that the cost-benefit is always worth it.

-Sure, you’ll forgo a few amenities, such as a pool or daily maid service, but most extended stay hotels offer weekly maid service, a courteous staff, a safe setting, and a very low price.
-In addition to your immediate savings, most extended stay hotels offer hotel suites with an efficiency setup.
+Sure, you’ll forgo a few amenities, such as a pool or daily maid service, but most extended-stay hotels offer weekly maid service, a courteous staff, a safe setting, and a very low price.
+In addition to your immediate savings, most extended-stay hotels offer hotel suites with an efficient setup.
 You’ll have a kitchen (or kitchenette) equipped with a stovetop, kitchen sink, cabinets, and full-sized refrigerator in order to store and prepare your own meals.
-Many extended stay hotels have a minimum required stay of seven nights.
+Many extended-stay hotels have a minimum required stay of seven nights.
 However, the rates are severely discounted.
-An extended stay hotel can cost between $160 and $225, depending on the location, for a week’s stay.
+An extended-stay hotel can cost between $160 and $225, depending on the location, for a week’s stay.
 You can potentially save hundreds of dollars!